-Mexico is part of Americas with main city at
+Mexico is part of North America with main city at

 population of 122M people.
 The main currency is Mexican Peso.
 The languages